 In such examples, the covariance matrix of E will not be diagonal.
-Thankfully, it is a covariance matrix, and therefore positive definite (Appendix M, Section M.5.1).
+Thankfully, it is a covariance matrix, and therefore positive definite under the usual assumption of no multi-colinearity (Appendix M, Section M.5.1).
 Since it is positive definite, it is invertible.
 Thus, we can do a trick not unlike what we did for weighted least squares.